This is another retroactive blogpost highlighting some of my discoveries, this time it is Confidence Reef in Kloofendal Nature Reserve in Roodepoort.

 Realistically these are really holes that were hewn into the rock, and they are quite shallow.
 But how on earth they decided to dig at this point amazes me because the area would have been very wild back then, and even with marked pathways it is difficult going.

-Many months after my visit the first of some of the artifacts relating to mining was returned to Kloofendal, These had originally been sighted in Florida on the West Rand, and they are now part of a much larger and more comprehensive experience.
+Many months after my visit the first of some of the artefacts relating to mining was returned to Kloofendal, These had originally been sighted in Florida on the West Rand, and they are now part of a much larger and more comprehensive experience.

 The stamp battery ties into the one erected close by where some of the ore was processed.
 There was water there, and it seems like a logical place to erect something like this, even though it was 3 kilometres from where the mine was.